 - In terms of image quality, 28mm is the worst focal length for the Carl Zeiss lens and the best for the Tamron lens.

-- At f4, the corners of the Carl Zeiss lens images are very blurry at all focal lengths.
+- At aperture f4, the corners of the Carl Zeiss lens images are very blurry at all focal lengths.

 - The Carl Zeiss lens suffers from severe chromatic aberration.